-- Have a minimum 3.0 cumulative GPA (2.6 MDiv). - Have completed applicable residency requirement. - Lack credits scheduled through BJU or another approved institution in residence or via online class. - May lack MA Religion Comprehension Exam or Portfolio.
+- Have a minimum 3.0 cumulative GPA (2.6 MDiv with concentrations). - Have completed applicable residency requirement. - Lack credits scheduled through BJU or another approved institution. - May lack MA Religion Comprehension Exam or Portfolio.

 The following do not fulfill Procession Concession qualifications: language proficiencies or thesis/dissertation.